clintonboys/clintonboys.github.io/_posts/2015-03-18-israel-election-thoughts.md

 ### Contempt for the Arab community

-Israel is a deeply segregated and racist country where Arab citizens are treated largely as second-class citizens, whose voting rights are a hassle that only serve to distract the Jewish majority from being able to elect the government they want.
+Israel is a deeply segregated and racist country where Arab citizens are treated largely as second-class citizens, whose voting rights are a hassle that only serve to distract the Jewish majority from being able to elect the government they want. dfdf

 - Meretz